 Second, the cognitive ontology that we derived using topic modeling is relatively simple-- based purely on term frequencies-- and is unable to distill more nuanced differences between cognitive processes.
 Creating a more fine-grained ontology, of course, is very difficult and will take targeted efforts to improve.
 Similarly, due to the lack of data sharing found in the fMRI literature, we’ve had to rely on only the peak reported coordinates in fMRI papers.
 While many of these limitations are overcome by the sheer number of studies in the database--many more than what is found in hand-curated databases-- large-scale data mining efforts such as these will be greatly helped by the future proliferation of data-sharing in our community.
 Large scale hand curated meta-analyses that encompass a wider range of domains may also help in the ability to more accurately categorize the processes present in studies (e.g. Lindquist, Wager, Kober, Bliss-Moreau, & Barrett, 2012).

 Finally, while our approach is designed to find a common functional pattern across many studies for individual regions, if there is little agreement about the function of a region-- as can be the case for regions with debated functions-- our approach will fail to find a consistent pattern.
-In this case, it will be unclear if a region shows low specialization because it is truly functionally diverse and supports a basic process underlying many functions, or because scientists use many different words to describe a similar phenomena.
+In this case, it will be unclear if a region shows low specialization because it is truly functionally diverse and supports a basic process underlying many functions, or because scientists use many different words to describe a similar phenomenon.
 This may explain why activity in regions with well-characterized and circumscribed functions, such as SMA, is much better predicted by the cognitive topics than in regions such as ACC.
 However, future studies can explicitly quantify the semantic ambiguity found across the brain in order to determine which regions are characterized worse by a cognitive ontology in order to target them for future study using novel fMRI tasks.
 The functions that are predictive can also provide hints as to what the functional specialization of these regions is.

 References